 You can find 10- to 12-inch plants available from Sala Gardens via Amazon.

-Exercise caution where you plant it, if you have children or pets, as the sap can cause a nasty skin reaction, similar to that of poison ivy.
+Exercise caution when selecting where to plant it, particularly if you have children or pets, as the sap can cause a nasty skin reaction similar to that of poison ivy.